 Writing Consultations

-Graduate Writing Consultants support student writers at UBC Vancouver, at all levels of English language proficiency, across a broad spectrum of writing situations: academic, creative, professional, and technical.
+Doctoral Writing Consultants support student writers at UBC Vancouver, at all levels of English language proficiency, across a broad spectrum of writing situations: academic, creative, professional, and technical.
 Writing consultations are voluntary, anonymous, independent, and offered at no cost to students.

 Find out about the benefits of a writing consultation, what to expect from feedback, and how to book, via our most frequently asked questions below.